eclipse-kuksa/kuksa.val.feeders/dbc2val/mapping/mapping.md

 ## Example mapping files

-Example mapping files for various VSS versions can be found in the [mapping](mapping) folder.
+Example mapping files for various VSS versions can be found in this folder.
 By default dbc2val uses the `vss_dbc.json` file for the newest available VSS release.
 If your KUKSA.val Server or Databroker use a different VSS-version then you should select a mapping file matching that version.